cyberbotics/webots-doc/reference/display.md

 ### Field Summary

+- `width`: width of the display in pixels
+- `height`: height of the display in pixels

 ### Coordinates system

 Internally, the `Display` image is stored in a 2D pixel array.
 The RGBA value